The NICE Process and What Happens in the Rest of the UK

 Possible topics for what is called a ‘Technology Appraisal’ are filtered through a ‘Topic Selection process’ to ensure it’s a correct topic for NICE to look at.
 Topics usually reach what is called the scoping stage around the time the company plan to apply for a licence for its drug in the UK or Europe.

 Once NICE selects a ‘correct topic’ they then prepare a draft ‘scope’ – a document that describes how NICE would look at the new drug, and what questions it would ask and how, if the drug were to be referred to NICE for a full appraisal.
-(See draft scope for nusinersen released in December 2016.)
+(See draft scope for AveXis gene therapy treatment for infants with SMA Type 1 ‘Onasemnogene abeparvovec’ released in September 2018).

 At this stage, NICE collects information from stakeholder groups about the condition and the treatment so that it can make a preliminary report to NHS England and the Department of Health about whether an appraisal should go ahead and what questions need answering if there is to be a full appraisal.
-(See joint charities report of the draft scoping meeting for nusinersen held on 13th January 2017).
+This includes consideration of whether the treatment should be assessed via a Single Technology Appraisal (STA) for ‘common diseases’ or via a Highly Specialised Technology (HST) for rare conditions which also meet a number of other criteria (See NICE website and scroll down on this page.)

 Following the submission of this draft scoping report to NHS England and the Department of Health, it is then up to Government Ministers to decide whether or not to make a referral to NICE to fully appraise the product for the specific indication expected in the licence.
 This can only happen if a treatment is licensed by the European Medicine Agency (EMA).
-If NICE does receive this referral from the Minister, they will write to Biogen and all the consultees, including all the patient organisations, to advise them of the decision and, if there is to be an assessment, what the timeline will be (NB in January 2017, NICE anticipated that they would hear back from the Minister in April – May 2017 as to whether or not nusinersen will be referred to NICE to fully assess!)
+If NICE does receive this referral from the Minister, they will write to the pharmaceutical company and all the consultees, including all the patient organisations, to advise them of the decision and, if there is to be an assessment, what appraisal route it will follow and what the timeline will be.
 They are asked to publish guidance within six months of the product receiving its licence from the EMA.
-A NICE representative at the scoping meeting in January 2017 commented “more often this work is timely than not but it does depend on NICE’s workload.”
+However, as we know only too well from nusinersen, EMA published its licensing report on 1st June 2017 and there was still no NICE guidance as late as December 2018.

 Full scoping / appraisal